fronteers/fronteers-conference/_input/about.md

 navigation: About
 order: 10
 ---
-Fronteers Conference is organised by volunteers of [Fronteers](https://fronteers.nl/about), the Dutch professional association for front-end developers.
+Fronteers Dark Mode is organised by volunteers of [Fronteers](https://fronteers.nl/about), the Dutch professional association for front-end developers.

-{% set src = '/img/crowd.jpg' %}
+{% set src = '/img/fronteers-workshop.jpeg' %}
 {% include '_partials/hero.njk' %}

-Besides organising Fronteers Conference, the professional association also runs regular meet-ups in [The Netherlands](https://www.meetup.com/Fronteers-NL/) and [Belgium](https://www.meetup.com/Fronteers-BE/) as well as [workshops](https://fronteers.nl/workshops) and an online job board.
-Fronteers has roughly 220 members, mainly from The Netherlands.
+Besides organising Fronteers Dark Mode, the professional association also runs regular meet-ups in [The Netherlands](https://www.meetup.com/Fronteers-NL/) and [Belgium](https://www.meetup.com/Fronteers-BE/) as well as [workshops](https://fronteers.nl/workshops) and an online job board.
+Fronteers has roughly 150 members, mainly from The Netherlands.

 ### Conference committee

+* Claudia Reynders
-* Jad Joubran
+* Anneke Sinnema
+* Wim van Iersel
 * Jewwy Qadri
-* Thijs Reijgersberg
-* Niels Leenheer
 * Christian Schaefer